HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 Evolutionary methods (genetic algorithms/programming, simulated annealing) have advantages where the agent cannot sense the whole environment state, but these methods do not learn while interacting with the environment.

 Model free methods have advantages where it's difficult to construct a sufficiently accurate model to be useful.
 (1.5)

+## 2. Multi-armed Bandits

+RL *evaluates* actions taken, rather than SL's instructing independent of the action taken.

+This chapter is about learning in a single situation, or a *nonassociative* setting.

+2.1 $k$-armed bandits

+Here the reward from each bandit is taken from a stationary probability distribution.

+The value of an action is the mean or expected reward of taking that action.

+If we knew $q_\star(a)$, we would always select the action with the highest reward.
+But we don't, so we continually refine estimates via $Q(a)$.

+2.2 Action value methods

+Action-value methods are ways of estimating values of actions and also using these estimates to decide on the action to take.

+Near-greedy action selection is also known as $\epsilon$-greedy.

+The probability of selecting the optimal action converges to $ \gt 1-\epsilon$, as it is the sum of the greedy $1-\epsilon$ and the exploratory $\epsilon \frac 1 k$.

 ### Instructors